 Transfer students are defined as those who are admitted to the College having completed a semester of academic work in a degree-seeking program at an accredited college or university.

 Part-time students seek the degree while enrolled in fewer than 12 credits during a semester.
-A student must seek permission from the Registrar's Office to pursue a degree as a part-time student.
 Part-time status is generally granted only to seniors in their final semester as they complete degree requirements.
+These students must seek permission from the Registrar's Office to pursue a degree as a part-time student.
+Students with disability status who seek part-time status must request a recommendation from the Director of the Academic Enrichment Center.

 Dual enrollment students are high school students who complete college-level work that is counted toward the completion of their high school diploma.
 If such a student earns 16 semester hours, he or she is then considered a transfer student at Earlham, and the credits are counted toward Earlham requirements.
 If the student has completed less than 16 semester hours, he or she is considered a regular degree-seeking student and is expected to complete all of the requirements for an Earlham degree.